-Business owners will spend much of their time focusing on freeing up cash flow, expanding the company, and generally keeping heads above water.
+Business owners will spend much of their time focusing on freeing up cash flow, expanding operations, and generally keeping their heads above water.

 Because of this, business security can take a back seat.
 It is often implemented as a reactionary measure following a crime, rather than in a precautionary or preventative manner.

 For many businesses, this can be hugely problematic.
-Theft of sensitive documents or damaged property as a result of a break-in will spell disaster.
-To make matters worse, this will often be very expensive to resolve.
+Theft of sensitive documents, or damaged property as a result of a break-in, will spell disaster.
+And to make matters worse, this will often be very expensive to resolve.

 Click on the links above to learn more about that particular section.
 Or, you can read the whole article for a complete guide to business security.